Suo Chao

-Suo Chao (索超) is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Impatient Vanguard", he ranks 19th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Suo Chao is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Impatient Vanguard", he ranks 19th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Suo Chao as seven chi tall and striking in appearance with a round face, big ears, squarish mouth and a beard which nearly obscures his face.
-He is a senior military officer under the prefect Governor Liang Shijie of Daming Prefecture (present-day Daming County, Hebei).
-As he is impatient in battles, often charging ahead of his men, he is nicknamed "Impatient Vanguard".
-His combat weapon is a large glazed battle axe.
+The novel describes Suo Chao as a seven chi-tall man with a round face, large ears, a squarish mouth, and a beard which nearly obscures his face.
+He serves as a military officer under Grand Secretary Liang Shijie, the governor of Daming Prefecture (大名府; present-day Daming County, Hebei).
+As he is known for his impatience in battle, often charging ahead of his men, he is nicknamed "Impatient Vanguard".
+He wields a large golden axe (金蘸斧).